arcus-azure/arcus/community/blog/2020.10-Introducing-message-handling-with-Azure-Service-Bus-message-influence/README.md

 }
 ```

-When you decide you want to dead letter the message, you'll have to implement  `AzureServiceBusFallbackMessageHandler` instead.
+When you decide you want to dead-letter the message, you'll have to implement  `AzureServiceBusFallbackMessageHandler` instead.

 ```csharp
 public class OrderFallbackMessageHandler : AzureServiceFallbackMessageHandler